smnsht/search_by_ingredients/DELIVERY.md

 # General Idea

-My idea is to build 2 classifiers using classifiers, available in scikit-learn library.
+My idea is to build two classifiers using available models from the **scikit-learn** library.
+I will evaluate several models and two vectorization techniques to find the best solution.

-I will evaluate several models and 2 vectorization techniques to find best solution.
+For training, I'm using an ingredients dataset from Kaggle (URL forgotten).
+The dataset has been downloaded and saved as **food1.csv**.

-For training I am using ingredients dataset from kaggle: (forgot it's url).
+The dataset doesn't indicate whether an ingredient is vegan, but we can infer this by analyzing cholesterol levels.
+Animal products always contain cholesterol, while plant-based foods have zero cholesterol.
+One exception is egg whites, which I've addressed for ingredients containing "EGG,WHITE" (see code in **diet_dataset.py**).

-The dataset is downloaded and saved as food1.csv.
+The 'Data.Carbohydrate' column from the ingredients dataset holds the amount of carbohydrates per 100g, which is exactly what we need to determine if an ingredient is keto.

-The dataset does not indicates if the dataset is vegan or not, but we can infer this by analysing cholesterl - anymal food always have cholesterol in it, while non-anymal food have zero cholesterol.
+After evaluation, the best-trained models are serialized into **.pkl** files:

-One exception is eggs white, I am fixing this for ingredients containging "EGG,WHITE" (see code in diet_dataset.py).
+* **grid\_rf\_keto.pkl** (keto classifier)

-The Column 'Data.Carbohydrate' from the ingredients dataset holds amount of hydrocarbs per 100g, exactly what we need to determin if the ingredient is keto or not.
+* **grid\_rf\_vegan.pkl** (vegan classifier)

-After evaluation best trained models are serialized into *.pkl fils:
+The classifier simply loads these files and uses them to determine if a meal is keto and/or vegan.

-- **grid_rf_keto.pkl** (keto classifier)
+---

-- **grid_rf_vegan.pkl** (vegan classifier)
+## Attached Jupyter Notebooks

-The classifier just load them and using to answer if the meal is keto and/or vegan.
+I've attached two notebooks: **06\_TfidfVectorizer.ipynb** and **07\_CountVectorizer.ipynb**.
+In each notebook, several classifiers are evaluated against **ground\_truth\_sample.csv**.

-## Attached Jupeter notebooks
+The best model/vectorizer combination found in this research is **TfidfVectorizer** with **RandomForestClassifier**, achieving an 81% accuracy score for both classifiers.

-I've attached 2 notebooks - **06_TfidfVectorizer.ipynb** and **07_CountVectorizer.ipynb**.
+---

-In each notebook several classifiers are evaluated agaings **groud_truth_sample.csv**.
+### Running **diet\_classifiers.py** Locally

-Best model/vectorizer found in this reserch - TfidfVectorizer/RandomForestClassifier, it achtived 81% accuracy score for both classifiers.
+I've run **diet\_classifiers.py** locally and captured a screenshot of the results as evidence: **nb/Screenshot\_run1.png**.
+To run the script, execute `python nb/src/diet_classifiers.py` from the root folder.
+The folder is important because my script needs to locate the **.pkl** files, and it resolves related paths accordingly. **Note: After running locally, I altered the path so the script will run correctly on Docker.**

-### Running diet_classifiers.py locally
+---

-I have runned diet_classifiers.py locally, took a screenshot of results as an evidence - **nb/Screenshot_run1.png**.
+### Running **diet\_classifiers.py** in Docker

-In order to run: invoke command python nb/src/diet_classifiers.py from the root folder.
+I've run **diet\_classifiers.py** in Docker and captured a screenshot of the results as evidence: **nb/Screenshot\_run2.png**.
+The delivery version is adapted for Docker; to invoke the script, use `python diet_classifiers.py`, as shown in the screenshot.

-The folder is importent, because my script must to find *.pkl files, and in order to do so it resolves related paths.
+---

-**!!!After running locally I've altered path, so the script will run correctly on Docker!!!**
+### Running **web** in Docker (broken)

-### Running diet_classifiers.py in the Docker
+I tackled several problems while tring to lauch web Docker: source files are not copied to the image, connection to OpenConnect failed, etc...

-I have runned diet_classifiers.py in the Docker, took a screenshot of results as an evidence - **nb/Screenshot_run2.png**.
+I tryed to to fix this - web/Docker is altered, but without success (OpenConnect connection failing), giving up on web Docker.
-Delivery version adapted for Docker, to invoke script: python diet_classifiers.py, as shown on the screenshot.
+In order to run web app locally: manually alter paths to *.pkl files in web/src/diet_classifiers.py

-### Skipping implementation of **is_ingredient_keto** and **is_ingredient_vegan**
+---

-My classifiers are already works with lists, so implementing classifier for single ingredient is not required.
+### Skipping Implementation of `is_ingredient_keto` and `is_ingredient_vegan`

-I implemented **is_keto(list)** and **is_vegan(list)**, while commenting out mentioned 2 methods.
+My classifiers already work with lists, so implementing classifiers for single ingredients is not required.
+I've implemented `is_keto(list)` and `is_vegan(list)` while commenting out the aforementioned two methods.